Easy Bacon Blue Cheese Dip

 - Bake uncovered: Leaving the dish uncovered allows the top to brown and caramelize slightly, enhancing both taste and presentation.

-- Let it rest: Allowing the dip to settle before serving helps it thicken slightly, makes it easier to scoop and enjoy with chips, veggies, or bread — just like letting my simple dill dressing rest allows the flavors to deepen before serving.
+- Let it rest: Allowing the dip to settle before serving helps it thicken slightly, makes it easier to scoop and enjoy with chips, veggies, or bread.

 Bacon Blue Cheese Dip